What is canine influenza?

 It takes about 2 to 4 days (incubation period) for clinical signs to develop after contact with the virus.
 Infected dogs are most contagious during this incubation period before symptoms occur, making rapid transmission likely.
 Infected dogs continue to spread the virus for 7 to 10 days.

 Because canine influenza is a new disease for dogs, all dogs are susceptible to infection.
 There is no naturally acquired or other immunity.
 This means that if your dog is exposed to the virus, there is a high probability that it will become infected and develop clinical signs.
-Current research suggests that about 20% to 25% of infected dogs will remain asymptomatic but still spread the virus.
-Although most infected dogs will only develop a mild form of canine influenza and recover without complications, some dogs may develop severe, life-threatening pneumonia.

 What tests will my veterinarian run to determine whether my dog has influenza?
 What factors would influence the vet’s decision to test?

 If a veterinarian sees a dog within the first few days of the onset of clinical signs, a nasal swab for a polymerase chain reaction (PCR) test can be submitted to a veterinary diagnostic lab.
 If the PCR test is positive, the dog most likely has the CI virus.
 After 4 days of illness, PCR results are less likely to be accurate (there may be false-negative results).
 At this stage, blood testing for CI virus antibodies should be performed.
 This type of testing involves comparing antibody levels 2 to 3 weeks apart.
 If antibody levels rise significantly over this period, it indicates active CI virus infection.

 Any dog that is suspected of having the CI virus should be tested to determine if the disease is spreading in your area.
 If there are confirmed canine influenza virus cases in your area, consider vaccinating your dog.